Ultimate Guide to Walker’s Low Catmint Care

 Is Walker’s Low Catmint Invasive?

-Walker’s Low catmint does have a spreading habit and grows fairly quickly, especially when planted in full sun and dry, rocky soil.
+Walker’s Low catmint does grow fairly quickly, especially when planted in full sun and dry, well-draining soil.
 This vigorous habit should not be confused with being classified as an invasive plant.

 Is Walker’s Low Catmint Safe for Cats?

 Looking for cat-safe indoor plants?
-Read “Does your cat eat your houseplants?”.
+Check out “Does your cat eat your houseplants?”.